 1 tablespoon salt

 Heat oil in a deep nonstick pan over medium high heat.
 Add chopped onions.
-Cook for about 5 to 7 minutes or until onions are slightly golden.
+Cook, stirring frequently, for about 5 to 7 minutes or until onions are slightly golden.
 Increase heat to high, add meat and cook for 5 minutes.
-Add tomato paste, salt, pepper and turmeric.
-Cook for about 10 minutes or until juices are gone and meat is slightly browned.
+Stir in tomato paste, salt, pepper and turmeric.
+Cook, stirring frequently, for about 10 minutes or until the meat is slightly browned.
 Add 2½ cups water.
 Bring to a boil.
 Lower heat to medium low, cover and cook for about 50 minutes.
 Add green beans, saffron and 2 tablespoons butter.
-Cook for 30 minutes or until beans are cooked.
+Cook for 30 minutes or until beans are tender.
 Taste and adjust seasoning.

 Bring 10 cups of water and 1 tablespoon salt to a boil in a large nonstick pot.
 Add rice; stir and return back to a boil.
 Lower heat to medium; cook for about 6 to 7 minutes or until rice rises to the top.
 Drain in a fine mesh colander.

-Add 2 tablespoons oil to the same pot.
-Add a layer of rice to the pan followed by a layer of meat mixture.
-Continue to alternate the layers until all the ingredients are used including the meat sauce.
+Heat 2 tablespoons oil in the same pot.
+Arrange one-third of the rice on the bottom of the pot, top with a third of the meat mixture.
+Repeat alternating the layers until all the ingredients are used.
 Use the handle of a wooden spoon to poke several holes in the rice, all the way to the bottom of the pot to allow steam to escape.
 Place a clean dishtowel or 2 layers of paper towel over the pot and cover firmly with a lid to absorb the steam.
 Cook over medium heat for 10 minutes.
 Pour ¼ cup water mixed with the remaining oil (2 tablespoons) over the rice.
 Lower heat to medium low, cook for 1 hour.

 To serve, gently spoon the rice mixture onto a serving plate lightly mixing the ingredients.
 The bottom of the rice develops a crisp crust that you can serve on a separate plate.